 Design Challenge: Redesign the lower limb replacement experience for people who live in developing countries and who have limited access to highly functional existing solutions.

-Using human-centered design, Amparo developed an innovative and adjustable prosthetic socket that is much simpler and faster to use than other existing options.
+Amparo developed an innovative and adjustable prosthetic socket that is much easier and cheaper to produce than other existing options.
+It was designed by the student team to support amputees who cannot afford conventional sockets.
 Sockets are the components of prosthetic legs that act as the interface between the prosthesis itself and the amputee’s limb.
-They need to be individually customized for each patient, which usually makes the production and fitting very complex and time consuming.
+They need to be individually customized for each patient which usually makes them very expensive.

-Instead of applying the casting methods used in traditional socket making, Amparo’s socket is fitted directly to the amputee’s limb.
-The team is using thermoplastic material that becomes flexible when heated and can then be molded to an amputee’s limb to create the socket.
+Instead of applying the casting methods used in traditional socket making, Amparo’s socket will be fitted directly to the amputee’s limb.
+The team is using thermoplastic material that becomes bendable when heated and can then be molded to an amputee’s limb to create the socket.
 As there are no special tools needed for this procedure, it can be completed in one visit.
-Other than traditional sockets, the Amparo's thermoplastic socket can always be re-heated and remolded to the limb, which becomes necessary when an amputee’s limb volume changes.
-This technology will save amputees a lot of time, money and worries.
+Other than traditional sockets, the thermoplastic socket of Amparo can always be re-boiled and remolded to the limb which becomes necessary when an amputee’s limb size changes.
+This student-designed technology will save amputees a lot of time, money and worries.

 More information can be found on Amparo's website.